PBJF/boopisbot/README.md

 # Setup
 1) Edit config.json to your liking (more documentation below)
 2) Export an enviroment variable named **token** as your Discord bot token.
-On Unix systems, this can be done with the command `export token=(your token here`.
+On Unix systems, this can be done with the command `export token=yourTokenHere`.
 3) Start the bot with the command `node index.js` and... your bot is running!

 # Configuring